Forecasting May 26, 2026 · 5 min read · All posts

 Why this matters more than people think

-Stock-outs in your peak season cost you 3–5x more per dollar of missed sale than stock-outs in shoulder season — because your customer-acquisition spend is sunk by then.
-You've already paid Google and Meta to drive the traffic.
-If you can't fulfil, you've handed your margin to the ad networks.
+Stock-outs in your peak season cost you 3–5x more per dollar of missed sale than stock-outs in shoulder season.
+By then your customer-acquisition spend is already sunk.
+You've paid Google and Meta to drive the traffic, and if you can't fulfill, you've handed your margin to the ad networks.

 Forecasts that learn your business.